CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Facebook-Voyager-Optical-Interfaces.md

 same network interface port to verify that the port is operational.

 To enable line side loopback mode, run the `net add interface
 <interface> facility-loopback` command.
-You can enable
-<span style="color: #000000;"> line side loopback mode on one or
+You can enable line side loopback mode on one or multiple interfaces.
+The following example enables loopback mode
-multiple interfaces. </span> The following example enables loopback mode on the L1, L2, L3, and L4 network interfaces:
+on the L1, L2, L3, and L4 network interfaces:

     cumulus@switch:~$ net add interface L1-4 facility-loopback